Smith's Travel Warning Policy

 - Specifically, the college adheres to State Department travel warnings whenever issued for a particular country, locale or region.
 Smith approval for planned study abroad in these locations is suspended for the duration of the travel warning.

 - Smith College may make exceptions to this policy should risk assessment on the part of the Office for International Study and Office of the Dean of the College determine that reasonable precautions for the safety of students and staff are in place, including a contingency plan for evacuation and continuation of the academic program.
-At present, exceptions to this college policy are made for students electing to study in Israel, Kenya, Mali and Mexico for approved programs in these countries.
-In all instances, students and their parents (guardians) are required to sign a specialized Assumption of Risk/Release of Indemnification Waiver.
+At present, exceptions to this college policy are made for students electing to study in Cameroon, Israel, and Kenya for approved programs in these countries.
+In all instances, students and their parents or guardians are required to sign a specialized Assumption of Risk/Release of Indemnification Waiver.

 - This policy applies specifically to study abroad programs approved through the Smith College Office for International Study.
 All other short-term travel, including travel funded by International Experience Grants, must abide by the Smith College Policy on Short-Term International Travel.